-World History Connected, a 14-year-old affiliate of the World History Association published by the University of Illinois Press, is seeking papers for a special issue on environmental/ecological lenses to approaching World History.
+World History Connected is a 14-year-old affiliate of the World History Association published by the University of Illinois Press.
+It is currently seeking papers for a special issue on environmental/ecological lenses to approaching World History.
 Potential topics could include research in the role of the environment and environmental changes in World History; sustainability and the preservation of nature in World History; or the "Anthropocene" and World History.
 Also welcome: innovative pedagogical approaches to incorporating these topics into World History courses at all levels of instruction.

 Brian Holstrom, Guest Editor